-plugin setting, <entity type> Can be used to change the value of the setting being saved relationship:url, <relationship_name> Filter the URL for the relationship object \$params['relationship'].
+plugin_setting, <entity type> Can be used to change the value of the setting being saved relationship:url, <relationship_name> Filter the URL for the relationship object \$params['relationship'].

-Params contains: - entity - The ElggEntity where the plugin setting is being saved - plugin_id - The ID of the plugin for which the setting is being saved - name - The name of the setting being saved - value - The original value of the setting being saved public_pages, walled_garden Filters a list of URLs (paths) that can be seen by logged out users in a walled garden mode.
-Handlers must return an array of regex strings that will allow access if matched.
-Please note that system public routes are passed as the default value to the hook, and plugins must take care to not accidentally override these values.
+Params contains: - entity - The ElggEntity where the plugin setting is being saved - plugin_id - The ID of the plugin for which the setting is being saved - name - The name of the setting being saved - value - The original value of the setting being saved handlers, widgets Triggered when a list of available widgets is needed.
+Plugins can conditionally add or remove widgets from this list or modify attributes of existing widgets like context or multiple.